 [Return to homepage]

-BackgroundWith the support of H.H. the Dalai Lama and senior lamas of all traditions, Gompa - Tibetan Monastery Services has been established as a not-for-profit partnership of charitable organisations, with more than sixty participating monasteries, nunneries and international teaching centres.
+BackgroundWith the support of H.H. the Dalai Lama and senior lamas of all traditions, Gompa - Tibetan Monastery Services has been established as a not-for-profit partnership of charitable organisations, with more than sixty-five participating monasteries, nunneries and international teaching centres.
 The primary aims of the Gompa partnership are:

 Advisory Council of Gompa - Tibetan Monastery Services